 POPULATION SPECIFICATIONS

-For all worksheets except “Worksheet D. Summary,” payors are required to provide information only on value-based arrangements (defined as Health Care Payment Learning and Action Network (HCP-LAN) Categories 2A-4C) between fully-insured plans sitused in Maryland and providers with at least one Maryland location.
-“Worksheet D. Summary,” requires summary data for individuals attributed to a value-based payment arrangement (defined as HCP-LAN Categories 2A-4C) and not attributed to one of these arrangements.
+For all worksheets payors are required to provide information on value-based arrangements (defined by the Expanded Framework and Health Care Payment Learning and Action Network (HCP-LAN) Categories 2A-4C) between fully-insured plans sitused in Maryland and providers with at least one Maryland location.

+Note: In worksheet “A.1 Summary” payors are required to submit aggregate data for their members paid for vis fee-for-service only arrangements.

-MHCC appreciates that some value-based payment arrangements may include members covered under self-insured plans, Medicare Advantage plans, Medicare Supplemental plans, or other plans.
-Payors may include or exclude information pertaining to any member not covered by a fully-insured plan sitused in Maryland.
+The APM Data Collection Template is focused on collection of fully-insured APM products.
+Some value-based payment arrangements may include members covered under self-insured plans, Medicare Advantage plans, Medicare Supplemental plans, or other plans.
+Data for self-insured plans, Medicare Advantage plans or other plans is not required.
+Payors may voluntarily include information pertaining to any member not covered by a fully-insured plan sitused in Maryland.
 Use the multi-choice drop down menus to identify all insurance categories included in the row.

-MHCC also appreciates that some value-based arrangements may include attributed members who do not live in Maryland.
+Alternatively, some value-based arrangements may include attributed members who do not live in Maryland.
 Payors may include or exclude members attributed to these arrangements who do not live in Maryland.
 Payors shall indicate the number of member months for Maryland residents and Maryland non-residents in the appropriate column.

 MHCC recognizes that some payors only have information on subscriber state of residence not member state of residence.
 In these instances, payors shall assign the member to the subscriber state of residence.
-Please refer to the Data Submission Template Instructions below for detailed information on the completion of the Data Submission.
+Please refer to the APM Data Submission Template Instructions below for detailed information on the completion of this data submission.

 DATA SUBMISSION TEMPLATE INSTRUCTIONS